gotaproblem/pistorm-atari/README.md

 **NOTE**

-PiStorm must have 374 latches.
-Any other are known not to be compatible for the moment.
+~~PiStorm must have 374 latches.
+Any other are known not to be compatible for the moment.~~

+Sep 2023 - Firmware development has resolved the different latch/flip-flop type dependancy.
+Meaning, both 373 and 374 parts now work.

+Sep 2023 - Pi3A+ now offers acceptible performance

 # Extended functionality

-A virtual IDE interface is included which allows for two disk drive images to be attached.
+A virtual IDE interface is included which allows for two disk drive images to be attached, each up to 8GB in size.
 The BBaN Solutions HDC (available in the exxos shop), has been tested extensively and offers good performance via the ACSI bus.
 * Atari ST ROM images can be loaded at initialisation.
 For example, the emulation can boot using TOS 1.04 (ST only), TOS 1.06, TOS 1.62, TOS 2.06 or even EMUTos
 * Alt-RAM/TT-RAM option can be added to increase performance
+* 68020 CPU can be used with an FPU
+* SVGA is now available primarily for the Mint OS
 * Additional interfaces will be added with time

 # Now to get up-and-running